-Social DOers is a nongovernmental, nonprofit organization established by young professionals passioned about what they DO!
+Social DOers is a non-governmental, non-profit organization established by young professionals invested in what they DO!

-Social DOers is acting as Think-Tank & Resource Center – focused on ensuring Social Justice and Social Innovation, by delivering quality and accessible services to various stakeholders, from civil society organizations to public institutions, as well as to young people and youth workers.
+Social DOers is acting as a Think-Tank & Resource Centre focused on topics related to Youth, Social Innovation and Social Justice, while working with a multi-stakeholder approach – engaging with civil society organizations, public institutions, as well as young people and youth workers.

 - promoting democratic values, human rights and active citizenship